neverbehind/the-accomplishment-system/the-system/accomplishment-tracker/README.md

 divide going our separate ways commiting **to do** the things that are necessary for success.

-To reach the other side of the hill and arrive conquerers, that takes more than just hope and good intentions.
+To reach the other side of the hill and arrive as conquerers - that takes more than just hope and good intentions.
 This is where The Accomplishment System helps to close the gap.